Updates, commentary, training and advice on immigration and asylum law

 It is asking them instead to wait for the implementation of a new process later this year, with the promise of a shiny online portal and reduced evidential requirements to attain “settled status”.
 People who already have a permanent residence document, which the UK government will eventually cease to recognise, will also be able to use this process to exchange it for settled status.

 There are still some people who may nevertheless be applying for proof of permanent residence – if they need it to apply for British citizenship, for example.
 As this article – orginally written before the Brexit vote – is still widely read, I thought it best to update it for those people who have decided to continue with a permanent residence application rather than waiting for settled status to come in.
 Many thanks to Nick Nason for his assistance with the update.

 What is permanent residence?

-So, an EEA national from outside the UK will automatically qualify for permanent residence after five years of living in the UK while exercising their Treaty rights and qualifying under the Citizens’ Directive.
-If the EEA national choses to do so, he or she can apply for a permanent residence card as evidence of possession of this right.
+So an EU citizen from outside the UK will automatically qualify for permanent residence after five years of living in the UK while exercising their Treaty rights and qualifying under the Citizens’ Directive.
+If the EU citizen choses to do so, he or she can apply for a permanent residence card as evidence of possession of this right.

 Nevertheless, for practical purposes many may well choose to apply for a permanent residence card in order to have proof that they possess the right and as a matter of convenience.

 Permanent residence is acquired after five continuous years of possession of the right of residence.
-The right of residence is possessed by a person who is exercising Treaty rights, which means moving to another Member State within the EEA other than your own and then engaging in one or more of:
+The right of residence is possessed by a person who is exercising Treaty rights, which means moving to another EU country other than your own and then engaging in one or more of: